muhammad-ali-khalid/javascript-coding-challanges/README.md

 # javascript-coding-challanges
-Solution of Javascript coding exercises from jonas Schmedtmann's course.
+Solution of Javascript coding exercises from Jonas Schmedtmann's course.